rbind/apreshill/content/blog/spoonful-hugo/01-archetypes/index.markdown

 ![](https://upload.wikimedia.org/wikipedia/commons/e/ea/Carta_Marina.jpeg)

-I'm here to tell you that there are small spoonfuls of Hugo that can help you get your site _UP_ (and even better- more efficient, more streamlined, more automated), even if you are not in the least bit interested in transitioning into a career in web development `r emo::ji("smirk")`.
+I'm here to tell you that there are small spoonfuls of Hugo that can help you get your site _UP_ (and even better- more efficient, more streamlined, more automated), even if you are not in the least bit interested in transitioning into a career in web development 😏.